deployphp/docs/cli.md

 ### Getting help

-You can get more info about any commands by help command:
+You can get more info about any commands by using the help command:

 ~~~
 dep help [command]